nate97/HideOverviewWhenClickOverview/README.md

 #################################
 # HideOverviewWhenClickOverview #
 #################################

 This is a GNOME Shell Extension.

-  A click on an empty space in the overview hides the overview.
+Clicking on an empty space will now allow you to hide the overview.